jidegithub/JideTokenWeb3Token/README.md

 ![Ganache UI](./docs/assets/ganacheui.png)

 *⚠️ observation ⚠️*
-1. The network configuration in [Config File](../JIDEToken/truffle-config.js)  includes settings for both the Ganache CLI and User Interface.
-The only differences between them are the network ID and port number.
-For more details, refer to the documentation.
+1. The network configuration in [Config File](./truffle-config.js)  includes settings for both the Ganache CLI and User Interface.
+The only major differences between them are the network ID and port number.
+For more details, refer to the [documentation](https://archive.trufflesuite.com/docs/ganache/).

 ![Truffle Migrate](./docs/assets/truffle-migrate.png)